pfansi/my-web-apps-portfolio/README.md

 - sectionned the website to contain these sections: a header, a main and a footer.

-- The header will contain my name logo and the navigation bar
+- The header will contain my name logo and the navigation bar.

 - The main content will be divided in rows : About me section , Work section (with link to my multiple portfolio) and the contact me section.